 To be top-notch, each specialist would need to be highly talented in only their specific role.
 And because each specialist gets to focus on just the portion of the sales process that’s perfectly aligned with their specific talents, both productivity and job satisfaction zoom off the charts.

 The benefits to moving away from the lone wolf model are many; finding great talent is just one!
-Sales structure is also just one component of our IMPACT Sales Leadership System that's designed to help you determine if you have a sales structure problem, and if so, what process can you use to help determine a new structure.
+Sales structure is also just one component of our Impact Leadership System that's designed to help you determine if you have a sales structure problem, and if so, what process can you use to help determine a new structure.

 More Resources on Impact Leadership System

-- Improving Sales Performance: Exploring the IMPACT Sales Leadership System
+- Improving Sales Performance: Exploring the Impact Leadership System

 - Is Lead Generation a Top Business Objective?
 Here's Why We Think It Should Be.